 Why it fails

 The "affection of companions" does not address what the hadith communicates: sexual performance as prophetic attribute.
 A religion whose founder's most-famous companion preserved a report of his sexual rounds as praise has embedded the category into its devotional literature.
-The "divinely-blessed vitality" framing is exactly the apologetic frame — but it treats as theologically load-bearing a claim that would be embarrassing about any other religious figure.
 The asymmetry of embarrassment tracks exactly whose reputation is being defended.

 "I have been given five things which were not given to any one else before me: ...
 3. The booty has been made Halal (lawful) for me yet it was not lawful for anyone else before me..."